 Procurement specialists are tasked with sourcing direct materials, ensuring that these materials arrive on time and minimizing costs as much as possible.
 While striving to accomplish these goals regularly, they are faced with ever-changing external factors, such as economic conditions.
-These directly impact procurement efforts, and they must be carefully and regularly monitored in order to ensure that the best procurement decisions are being made.
-Procurement market intelligence is an increasingly vital component of corporate purchasing, and today’s companies must invest in this area to promote overall success.
+These directly impact procurement efforts, and they must be carefully and regularly monitored to ensure that the best procurement decisions are being made.

 Understanding Procurement Market Intelligence